atduskgreg/ofxaddons.com/Readme.md

     #### Copy the production database to your local machine

+      This option is only available if you have access to the Heroku production server.

       **WARNING**: the database `ofxaddons` must not exist locally before you do this!

         $ heroku login